stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 * A _uniform buffer_ to pass the matrix to the shader.

-We will then build a _model_ for a textured cube and apply a rotation animation requiring:
+We will then construct a _model_ for a textured cube and apply a rotation which will also require:

 * A builder for a general model.

-* A specific model builder for a cube.
+* A specific builder for a cube.

 * A rotation matrix.